mika-s/mika-s.github.io/_posts/2017-11-08-creating-a-wireshark-dissector-in-lua-3.markdown

 This post continues where [the second post]({% post_url 2017-11-06-creating-a-wireshark-dissector-in-lua-2 %}) left off.

 In part 1 and 2 we looked at the header of the [MongoDB wire protocol][mongodb-wire-protocol] messages.
-This time it's time to actually parse the content of the messages.
+This time it's time to parse the content of the messages.
 However, we will not actually decode the documents returned by MongoDB, as that falls outside the scope of this tutorial.

 ### Decoding the *OP_QUERY* message

 The *OP_QUERY* message is used to query the database for documents in a collection.
 The format of this message is:

 ![OP_QUERY message format]({{ "/assets/creating-wireshark-dissectors-3/OP_QUERY-message.png" | absolute_url }}){: style="margin-top: 15px; margin-bottom: 30px;" }

 What the various fields mean can be seen in the [specification][mongodb-wire-protocol].
 In the header we only had to deal with int32s, but now we have a string as well.
 We can start by parsing the *flags* field:

 ```lua
 mongodb_protocol = Proto("MongoDB",  "MongoDB Protocol")